haplo/pipenv/docs/index.rst

 - A virtualenv will automatically be created, when one doesn't exist.
 - When no parameters are passed to ``install``, all packages ``[packages]`` specified will be installed.
-- To initialize a Python 3 virtual environment, run ``$ pipenv --three``.
-- Otherwise, whatever virtualenv defaults to will be the default.

 Other Commands
 //////////////